jgraley/cotest/README.md

 ## Development status

-Cotest supports test coroutines mocking integrated with Google Mock implementation and launche coroutines, which together complete development phases 1 and 2, bringing Cotest to concept demo status.
+Cotest supports test coroutines, mocking integrated with Google Mock and launch coroutines.
+This completes development phases 1 and 2, bringing Cotest to concept demo status.
 [Three further phases](https://github.com/jgraley/cotest/milestones) remain:

  3. Test failure reporting: non-fatal failures integrated into Google Mock, more file/line info, and fixes to cardinality messages.
     - Also exceptions to/from code-under-test.